cloudflare/cloudflare-docs/products/pages/src/content/platform/framework-build-presets.md

 Build directories indicates where your project's build command outputs the built version of your Cloudflare Pages site.
 Often, this defaults to the industry-standard `public`, but you may find that you need to customize it.

 Below are some standard build commands and directories for popular frameworks and tools.
-If you are not using a framework, you may input `exit 0` into the **Build command** field and leave **Build output director** empty.
+If you are not using a framework, you may input `exit 0` into the **Build command** field.

 <TableWrap>